 Many people find taxes intimidating, but they don’t have to be.
 Not everyone has multiple properties, a diverse portfolio of investments, or their own business to grapple with.
 For those people, taxes are serious business, and they have professionals to help them.
 For the average American who lives paycheck to paycheck, for example, taxes are simple enough, and there are plenty of resources out there to help you along the way.
 For more information on how to get prepared for tax season so your credit isn’t affected, visit www.credit.com.

 If you’re credit is on your mind this tax season, you can check your three credit reports for free once a year.
-To track your credit more regularly, Credit.com’s free Credit Report Card is an easy-to-understand breakdown of your credit report information that uses letter grades—plus you get two free credit scores updated each month.
+To track your credit more regularly, Credit.com’s free Credit Report Card is an easy-to-understand breakdown of your credit report information that uses letter grades—plus you get two free credit scores updated every 14 days.